All posts

 The common mistake

-A founder who earns R$40,000/month through a US LLC and does not make Carnê-Leão payments for an entire year faces approximately R$120,000 in unpaid tax.
-With maximum penalties (20%) and a year of SELIC interest (~13.25%), the total liability grows to approximately R$160,000 — an additional R$40,000 in penalties and interest on top of the tax itself.
+At R$40,000/month through a US LLC, skipping Carnê-Leão for a full year means roughly R$120,000 in unpaid tax.
+Add maximum penalties (20%) and a year of SELIC interest (~13.25%), and you're looking at about R$160,000.
+That's R$40,000 in penalties and interest on top of the tax itself.

 Foreign tax credit without a treaty